-Since she already had a white four poster bed and dresser, it was a match made in heaven.
+Since Olivia already had a white four-poster bed and dresser, it was a match made in heaven.
 We picked a pastel pink, purple and teal color and she decided which walls should be what.
-I created the diagonal line by using painters tape.
-I didn’t measure or use any scientific method, just simply put the tape on the wall!
-I painted the pink first, as it was the lighter color.
-After two coats had dried, I removed the tape and reapplied it on the pink side, allowing a bleed of a 1/2″.
-I then painted two coats of the teal and removed the tape to a perfect diagonal line!
+For the wall behind her headboard, I created the diagonal paint block by using painter’s tape.
+I didn’t measure or use any scientific method, I simply put the tape on the wall!
+Starting with the pastel pink because it was the lighter color of the two, I painted two coats.
+Once those had dried, I removed the tape and reapplied it onto the painted pink side, allowing about a 1/2″ bleed of pink.
+I then painted two coats of teal and removed the tape to a perfect diagonal line!

-Once the paint was finished I used my Cricut Maker to cut 3″ gold vinyl circles.
+Once the paint was finished drying I used my Cricut Maker to cut 3″ gold vinyl circles.
 I believe I ended up with a total of 64.
 I applied them in a concentrated cluster in the top right corner and fanned them out as I went.
+Easier than any wallpaper!

 Olivia’s Mermaid Room comforter matched perfectly, so we went ahead and kept it.
 I added some DIY Tissue Paper Garland to the headboard.
 Olivia says she loves the rustling noise they make when the fan is on.
-Her Narwhal pillowcase also made its way into this room.
+We had considered adding a canopy to the bed, but decided against it as she wouldn’t be able to use her ceiling fan.
+Her Narwhal pillowcase also made its way into this room, as well as some throw pillows we had.

-One of my favorite parts of the room was this DIY Paper Pieced Unicorn that Olivia and I made together using my Cricut Maker.
+One of my favorite parts of this pastel room was this DIY Paper Pieced Unicorn that Olivia and I made together using my Cricut Maker.
 I designed the Unicorn in Illustrator and then uploaded the SVG file into Cricut Design Space.
-Once all of the pieces were cut, it was a puzzle to put together, but it is so pretty and girly.
+We chose shades of cardstock that matched the room.
+Once all of the pieces were cut, it was a puzzle to put together, but it is so pretty and fit so perfectly.
 Want to make this yourself?
 I’m sharing the SVG and Cricut file at the bottom of this post.
 Want the pretty unicorn minus all the work of piecing it together?
 I’ll share a printable file below as well!

 I also created a star garland on the Cricut using the pastel cardstock we used on the unicorn artwork and we hung that on her dresser mirror.